Lucien Kroll: La Mémé

-Kroll’s most famous work is La Mémé - the building complex for the Medical Faculty at the University of Louvain, Belgium, built between 1970 to 1976.
+Kroll's most famous work is La Mémé—the building complex for the Medical Faculty at the University of Louvain, Belgium, built between 1970 and 1976.
 This project was born in the particular socio-political context of tensions between the Flemish- and French-speaking communities, which ultimately required the French-speaking university to leave Leuven.
 The relocated school of medicine was to be based in Woluwe-Saint-Lambert in Brussels.
 At the same time, the university felt the impact of the student uprisings of 1968, notably when the student body insisted that they be allowed to choose the architect for the Woluwe-Saint-Lambert campus.
 They chose Atelier Kroll.

 True to his philosophy, Kroll included the students (and others, including construction workers) in the development of the project, and, as always, based his architecture on listening to and taking their views into account.
 For this program, which covers nearly 4 hectares, the Kroll Atelier asked the landscape architect, Louis Le Roy, to develop the site, which is entirely pedestrian.

 The Mémé itself is highly idiosyncratic, involving a vast number of building materials (slate, brique, wood) and a complex, almost fragmented, facade.
-The buildings "aroused widespread controversy in the early 1970s (and even today) due to its their fragmented and improvisational appearance— the result of a deliberate participatory design process— in stark contrast to the adjacent massive and repetitive hospital, the embodiment of a centralized bureaucracy."
+The buildings "aroused widespread controversy in the early 1970s (and even today) due to its their fragmented and improvisational appearance—the result of a deliberate participatory design process—in stark contrast to the adjacent massive and repetitive hospital, the embodiment of a centralized bureaucracy."